dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/providing_support_to_respondents.md

 ![The unsubmitted responses link.](../images/unsubmitted_1.png)

 To preserve the privacy of your respondents, you can't view the contents of their draft on this page.
-But Screendoor gives you enough information for you to figure out what's stopping them from completing your form.
+But Screendoor gives you enough information to figure out what's stopping them from completing your form.
 Press the &ldquo;View details&rdquo; button next to any submitted response to take a look.

 ![The View Details button on the unsubmitted responses page.](../images/unsubmitted_2.png)